Welcome To Visit Corinella Information Service The Australian Tourism Website For Corinella Victoria

 The Corinella Peninsula is truly a hidden gem and you will agree when you visit this very special Victorian town !

-Corinella is just over an hours drive from Melbourne or about 35 minutes south from Cranbourne.
+Corinella is approximately a 90 minute drive from Melbourne or about 40 minutes south from Cranbourne.

 A pleasant and easy drive along the Sth Gippsland highway, then continuing along the dual laned Bass highway toward Phillip Island will bring you to a right hand turn Into Corinella road.